-However, Aboriginal Dreamtime (2) differs from other forms.
-It allows one to view events from normal reality in the past or the future.
-The practitioner often stands on one leg sometimes for several hours.
+However, Aboriginal Dreamtime (1) differs from other forms.
+It allows one to view events from everyday reality in the past or the future.
+The practitioner often stands on one leg, sometimes for several hours.
 As with most forms of the shamanic journey, they often use rhythmic sound to induce this state.
 Some also use psychotropic drugs.

 Time Travel and Astral Projection

-This means this process is both a means of time travel and a form of astral projection.
-One projects their consciousness through time and space.
+It means this process is both a means of time travel and a form of astral projection.
+One projects consciousness through time and space.
 Others say this is proof the experience of reality is a dream.
 So, perhaps there is some great wisdom in the nursery rhyme, row your boat?

-Row, row, row your boat gently down the steam.
-Merrily, merrily, merrily life is but a dream.
+“Row, row, row your boat gently down the steam.
+Merrily, merrily, merrily life is but a dream.”

-All Reality is Non-Ordinary
+Is All Reality Non-Ordinary Reality?

-Interested in spiritual exploration?
+Are you interested in spiritual exploration?
 Check out the blended learning process at the core of our teaching process.
 It reflects what Joseph Campbell called the Hero’s Journey (3).
 Our learning options include both face-to-face and virtual learning sessions.
 Please consider donating and supporting our mission.

-(1) Michael Harner, Wikipedia
+(1) Aboriginal Dreamtime, Wikipedia

-(2) Aboriginal Dreamtime, Wikipedia
+(2) Michael Harner, Wikipedia

 (3) Joseph Campbell & Joseph Campbell’s book The Hero’s Journey, Wikipedia